maxsitt/insect-detect-docs/docs/deployment/classification.md

 All results are saved to `yolov5-master/runs/predict-cls/{name}`.
 The `*metadata_classified.csv` still contains multiple rows for each tracked insect (= `track_ID`).
-During post-processing and [analysis](analysis.md){target=_blank}
+During [post-processing](post-processing.md){target=_blank}
-in the last step, the respective class with the overall highest probability is calculated for each tracked insect.
+in the last step, the respective class with the highest weighted probability is calculated for each tracked insect.
 This will create the final .csv file, in which each row corresponds to an individual tracked insect.

 !!! tip ""